City Guides

 How much does it cost to live in Kelowna?

-Kelowna’s cost of living is above the Canadian average but remains more affordable than Vancouver, especially when it comes to housing.
+Kelowna’s cost of living is above the Canadian average but remains more affordable than Vancouver, especially on housing.
 For newcomers, the biggest budget factors are housing, rent vs. buying, and day-to-day expenses like childcare and transportation.

 Housing costs (higher than national average, lower than Vancouver)